 Do not make the mistake of placing these plants near a window that gets a lot of breezes or near a fan as that would only spread the pollen further aggravating allergic reactions.

 One of the most common indoor varieties, the Jade is very easy to care for and grows well as a house plant.
-However, the Jade plant proves to be dangerous for your pets especially dogs.
+However, Jade plants prove to be dangerous for your pets especially dogs.

 This plant is known to cause stomach ailments like pain due to indigestion, heartbeat irregularity, and even depression in some pets.